 Early History of the Gleggs family

-Another 165 words (12 lines of text) covering the years 1731, 1622, 1655, 1656 and 1636 are included under the topic Early Gleggs History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gleggs research.
+Another 82 words (6 lines of text) covering the years 1731, 1622, 1655, 1656 and 1636 are included under the topic Early Gleggs History in all our PDF Extended History products and printed products wherever possible.

 Gleggs Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Gleggs has been recorded under many different variations, including Glegg, Glegge, Gelgges, Gleggs and others.